redhat-cip/dci-openshift-app-agent/README.md

 ### Cloud Native Functions (CNF) Certification tests

-The [CNF-cert role](roles/cnf-cert/README.md) allows the deployment of CNFs and run the defined [Tests Network Funcions (TNF)](https://github.com/test-network-function/cnf-certification-test) in the order to meet minimum requirements for Red Hat OpenShift Certification.
+The [CNF-cert role](roles/cnf-cert/README.md) allows the deployment of CNFs and run the defined [Tests Network Functions (TNF)](https://github.com/test-network-function/cnf-certification-test) in the order to meet minimum requirements for Red Hat OpenShift Certification.

 For specific details about the features and variables for this test suite see: [CNF-cert role](roles/cnf-cert/README.md) documentation.